bvandenbogaard/medionrobotsresearch/README.md

 # Medion Robots research notes

+# THIS INFORMATION IS DEPRECATED !!!
-**DEPRECATED INFORMATION** Medion is retiring their old Robots app and these endpoints.
+Medion is retiring their old Robots app and these endpoints.
 Use Tuya Local (https://github.com/make-all/tuya-local) with official Tuya mobile app instead to get the device local key.

 ## About Medion Robots
 Medion has several smart home appliances which can be controlled with apps such as Medion Life and Medion Robots.